63 Moons okays settlement in NSEL collapse. There is one more hurdle | Company Business News

 However, all investors have not agreed to the settlement.
 Mint reported on 10 December that while NSEL Investors Forum (NIF) claimed broad support, another group of NSEL investors, called the National Investor Action Group (NIAG), purportedly withdrew its consent for the OTS.

-According to NIF, it has backing from investors representing about 64.5% in value of the outstanding claims, totalling over ₹3,000 crore.
+According to NIF, it has the backing of investors representing about 64.5% in value of the outstanding claims, totalling over ₹3,000 crore.
 To successfully implement the settlement, consent of investors holding at least 75% of the outstanding dues is required.

 Still, the NIAG’s withdrawal, along with the opposition to accessing attached funds, has clouded the settlement’s outcome.
-However, NSEL emphasized that the settlement amount was determined after mutual discussions, with sufficient assets—estimated at ₹2,500 crore—currently attached under the MPID Act to cover the agreed amount.
+However, NSEL emphasized that the settlement amount was determined after mutual discussions, with sufficient assets—estimated at ₹2,500 crore—currently attached under the MPID Act.

 63 Moons has clarified that it requires ₹25 crore per month for operational costs until the settlement process is concluded, justifying its request for access to attached assets.
 The company assured that these funds are secure and that the full settlement will be guaranteed once the necessary legal processes are completed.